slightlyfaulty/stylus-native-loader/README.md

             loader: 'stylus-native-loader',
             options: {
               /**
                * Specify Stylus plugins to use.
-Plugins may be passed as
+Plugins can be passed as
                * strings instead of importing them in your Webpack config.
                *
                * @type {string|Function|(string|Function)[]}